Do you want to access funding and support? We can help

 In partnership with Edinburgh Napier University and City of Edinburgh Council, Entrepreneurial Spark, Scotland's first business incubator and accelerator programme, is opening its first centre in the east of Scotland.

 The not-for-profit venture provides space, advice and support for start-up businesses and the Edinburgh ‘hatchery’ will follow on the success of ESpark’s existing two centres in Glasgow and Ayrshire.

-ESpark’s Edinburgh ‘hatchery’ will open 4 February 2013 and will initially be home to up to 50 ambitious start-up entrepreneurs.
+ESpark’s Edinburgh ‘hatchery’ opened on 4 February 2013 and is home to up to 50 ambitious start-up entrepreneurs.
 More information on the programme and how to get involved on the ESpark website.